Review sample supplied by hexagonaudio

 My first listening to the Entity revealed that it is very much cut from the same cloth as the other Lejonklou components that I reviewed.
 Even in comparison with my reference CH Precision P1 phono preamp, the Entity sounds remarkably transparent, pretty much just as airy and refined, and every bit as fluid.
 And irrespective of its huge transparency, the Entity absolutely does not add any hardness or edge nor the slightest amount of grain.
 This should not be underestimated as I have heard plenty of phono stages that do not achieve this level of nuance and freedom from hardness or edge even at a much higher cost.

-Fitted with the Acoustical Systems Aiwon, the Holbo turntable sounds even more articulate, linear and transparent but also less organic, free-flowing, and 3D than the Origin Live.
+Fitted with the Acoustical Systems Aiwon, the Holbo turntable sounds even more articulate, linear, and transparent but also less organic, free-flowing, and 3D than the Origin Live.
 These differences were first observed using the CH P1 and, as was quickly evident, the Lejonklou laid them out just as clearly as did the P1.
 Its transparency truly is first-class.

 In comparing the Lejonklou Entity with the Line Magnetic LP-33 that is also set up for review, the bass is tighter, and especially the midrange is more linear and transparent as well as better-textured.
 Some subtleties that are glossed over with the LP-33 are now more clearly distinguished.
 While this can lead to a cool or overly clean sound with many transistor designs, the Lejonklou remains sweet, utterly fluid, and seductive.
 The latter is an important factor for all Lejonklou designs, or, at least I think it is.
 It seems that the brand will not issue anything that sounds overly controlled.
-From aural memory, the Entity’s resolution is pretty much on the same level as I remember the Jeff Rowland Cadence to be and as good as I’ve heard it from any recent phono preamp that I used except for the CH Precision P1.
+From aural memory, the Entity’s resolution is pretty much on the same level as I remember the Jeff Rowland Cadence to be, and as good as I’ve heard it from any recent phono preamp that I used except for the CH Precision P1.
 It may have been some time ago but I strongly feel that not even the Pass Labs XP17 presented this amount of transparency and fluid refinement.

-The Lejonklou has a convincingly natural timbre with no synthetic nature but it’s not quite as texturally rich or as timbrally convincing as the Pass or indeed the CH P1.
-The LM-33, even if it is quite euphoric and not nearly as linear and transparent as the Entity, also has the capacity to slightly better flesh out wood and string instruments where the Lejonklou is just a little flatter and less “technicolor” than these other phono stages.
+The Lejonklou has a convincingly natural timbre with no synthetic nature but it’s not quite as texturally rich or timbrally convincing as the Pass or the CH P1.
+The LM-33, even if it is quite euphoric and not nearly as linear and transparent as the Entity, also has the capacity to slightly better flesh out wood and string instruments whereas the Lejonklou is just a little flatter and less “technicolor” than these other phono stages.

 Since I am used to listening to LPs played back via solid-state equipment (Jeff Rowland, Pass Labs, and more recently CH Precision) the Lejonklou suits me perfectly.
 The Entity has clearly been tweaked so carefully that it simply has no sins of commission.
 While it is even-handed and superimposes no character of its own it is also highly rhythmic, expressive, and articulate.
 Add to that its immense transparency and its free-flowing and highly refined delivery on a level that I have so far only heard from the Jeff Rowland Cadence and the CH Precision P1 and this starts to look like something of a bargain.
 The Entity may well be the phono stage to beat in its price range.